-Intended to acquaint students with the production and uses of bedding and potted plants.
+Gives students practical application in the production and uses of bedding and potted plants.
 Topics covered include seed physiology and propagation, germination, production and post-production growing techniques, growing media and containers.
 Weekly: 2 lectures and a 3-hour lab.
 Spring